Santosh-Gupta/SpeedTorch/README.md

 ## Bench marks

+### Speed

 Here is a notebook comparing transfer via Cupy with Pytorch tensors, with both pinned CPU and Cuda. https://colab.research.google.com/drive/1xPtFMt-Mdq9FVEx9UrV_arpXKZ96xh0s

+The table below is a summary of the results.
+Transfering data between Cuda Pytorch tensors is faster than SpeedTorch, but for all other transfer types, SpeedTorch is faster, and a step of both transfering to/from

 | Tensor Type	| To Cuda Pytorch Variable	| Comparison |
 | --- | --- | --- |